These three important elements of your job search are similar, yet different.

-Ditch your old pitch formula and try answering these questions instead:
+Ditch your old pitch formula, and answer these questions instead:

 The pitch you use while introducing yourself at a gathering with family and friends would be different from the pitch you deliver in an interview.
 The formula is similar, but the words you choose to use need to be adapted based on your audience’s understanding of what you are talking about.